-Mila Kunis and Ashton Kutcher Might Just Have the Sweetest Love Story
+Mila Kunis and Ashton Kutcher Have the Sweetest Love Story

 Mila Kunis is well aware that she's #blessed.

 And not just in the cliche Instagram caption type of way some women throw around when their significant others think to bring home flowers or whip something up for dinner.
-No, her good fortune is that some six years into being with Ashton Kutcher she's never once had to grumble about his less-than-spectacular behavior.
+No, her good fortune is that some seven years into being with Ashton Kutcher she's never once had to grumble about his less-than-spectacular behavior.

 "My husband does not annoy me," she told E!
-News in an interview with her Bad Moms Christmas costars last fall.
+News in an interview with her Bad Moms Christmas costars in 2017.
 "He really doesn't.
 I don't know if this happens later, we've only been married a handful of years."
 For now, she noted, "It's very much in the honeymoon phase of things.
 We still really love and like each other daily."

 In actuality, it's unlikely that their bliss is related to the newness of their marriage.
-Because while it's true they're only just celebrating their third wedding anniversary today, their love story is some two decades in.
+Because while it's true they're only just celebrating their fourth wedding anniversary today, their love story is some two decades in.

-More than six years and one failed friends with benefits pact later Kunis, 34, is thankful for the curveball.
-"I have the world's greatest husband," The Spy Who Dumped Me actress gushed of the 40-year-old actor and venture capitalist to E!
-News.
+More than six years and one failed friends-with-benefits pact later Kunis, 35, is thankful for the curveball.
+"I have the world's greatest husband," The Spy Who Dumped Me actress also gushed of the 41-year-old actor and venture capitalist to E!
+News last year.
 "I swear, I got very lucky, man."

 FOX